-Mr McNicholas may prescribe you a daily injection of Clexane to help thin your blood and these should last approximately 14 days.
+Mr McNicholas may prescribe you a tablet for six to twelve weeks or a daily injection of Clexane for 14 days to help thin your blood.
 If this is needed, you will be shown how to inject this drug yourself.